 Regulations under the Broadcasting Act prohibit any licensee from broadcasting or distributing programming that contains abusive comments about individuals or groups – comments that would expose an individual, group, or class of individuals to hatred or contempt on discriminatory grounds.

 Under the Immigration Act, customs officials have the authority to stop hate material from entering Canada, and to refuse entry to individual hate-mongers.
-This only applies to the movement of physical materials across the border, not sending or accessing content online, but hateful content such as CDs or hate literature that is purchased online and shipped to Canada may be confiscated under this legislation.
+This only applies to the movement of physical materials across the border, not sending or accessing content online, but hateful content that is purchased online and shipped to Canada may be confiscated under this legislation.

-Bill C-51, which passed in June 2015, added an offence concerning “advocating or promoting commission of terrorism offences” and allows judges to seize anything that they have determined is terrorist propaganda, take it offline and delete it.
-Those accused of posting terrorist propaganda may appear before the judge to oppsoe the order.
-The precise distinctions between hate content and terrorist propaganda are not defined in the bill and have not yet been determined by the courts.
+The Anti-Terrorism Act makes “advocating or promoting commission of terrorism offences” a criminal offence and allows judges to seize anything that they have determined is terrorist propaganda, take it offline and delete it.
+Those accused of posting terrorist propaganda may appear before the judge to oppose the order.
+The precise distinctions between hate content and terrorist propaganda are not defined in the Anti-Terrorism Act and have not yet been determined by the courts.

 Diversity in Media Toolbox